-30 Best Things To Do in Bangkok: Hotspots & Hidden Gems
+30 Best Things To Do in Bangkok: The Ultimate Travel Guide

 Not everyone’s a fan of Bangkok.
 But we absolutely love it.
 Every time we go back, we discover something new: a secret bar with views of Wat Arun, a delicious hotpot joint in the back of Chinatown, or a golden Buddha statue rising out of a forgotten neighbourhood.

-Kat has been visiting Bangkok her entire life, while Cam was first introduced as a teenager on a family trip.
+Kat has been visiting Bangkok since she was little, while Cam was first introduced as a teenager on a family holiday.
 His first impression was a midnight check-in to a hotel down Khao San Road, a real eye opener!
 We’ve both been here dozens of times and love seeing how the city has evolved over the years.
-We’ve ticked off the famous sights, wandered into the working class outskirts, and eaten our weight in mango sticky rice.
+We’ve seen the famous landmarks, got lost in the working class districts, and eaten our fair share of mango sticky rice.

 Famous Bangkok sign